MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/dualengine-idl.md

 #### SITE_PERMISSION_RESPONSE

+Represents a user's response to a site permission request.

 > enum [SITE_PERMISSION_RESPONSE](#site_permission_response)

  Values                         | Descriptions
 --------------------------------|---------------------------------------------
 SITE_PERMISSION_REQUEST_DENIED            | Request for the permission was denied.
-SITE_PERMISSION_REQUEST_ALLOWED            | Request for the permission was appoved.
+SITE_PERMISSION_REQUEST_ALLOWED            | Request for the permission was granted.
 SITE_PERMISSION_REQUEST_DISMISSED            | Request for the permission was dismissed without a response.

-Represents a user's response to a site permission request.

 #### VisibleEntryUpdateOperation

+Indicates the type of operation of the `VisibleListUpdateEntry`.

 > enum [VisibleEntryUpdateOperation](#visibleentryupdateoperation)